 Mixing the dough

-- Soft butters: both the unsalted butter and almond butter need to be at room temperature in order to integrate well.
-You should be able to easily mix it with a whisk.
+- Soft butter: both the unsalted butter and almond butter must be at room temperature to integrate well.
+You should be able to mix them easily with a whisk.

 - Adding the sugars, egg, and flavoring: do it in the order mentioned in the recipe card (at the end of this post), mixing everything well.

-- Adding flour mixture: this includes the flour, salt and both baking powder and soda.
-Don't beat much, simply incorporate well.
+- Adding flour mixture: this includes flour, salt, baking powder, and soda.
+Don't beat much, just incorporate well.

-- Chocolate chunks or chips: both are great and it depends on how much chocolate you want with each bite.
+- Chocolate chunks or chips: both work well, and which one to use depends on how much chocolate you want with each bite.
 Chunks give you a more gooey experience.

 - Cookie scoop: this is the easiest way to make similar-sized cookies (image below) that will bake evenly.
 First image below.